RobertMarc19/Humble-Superheroes/README.md

 ## How would I improve the code if I would've collaborated with a teammate:
-1.Code Review & Feedback – Regularly review each other's work, suggest optimizations, and ensure best practices are followed.
+1. Code Review & Feedback – Regularly review each other's work, suggest optimizations, and ensure best practices are followed.
-2.Task Delegation – Split responsibilities based on strengths (one person handles core logic, another optimizes performance or adds tests).
+2. Task Delegation – Split responsibilities based on strengths (one person handles core logic, another optimizes performance or adds tests).
-3.Documentation & Testing – Work together to enhance documentation and expand test coverage to ensure reliability.
+3. Documentation & Testing – Work together to enhance documentation and expand test coverage to ensure reliability.

 ### If I had enough time I would make the following improvementes:
 1. I would use React framework for the frontend.